When interest rates rise, a bump-up certificate of deposit can help savers take advantage of increasing yields.

 Bump-up CD example

-This CD offers an initial 1.5 percent APY.
-After a year, rates improve, increasing the market interest rate for a bump-up CD to 2 percent.
-So you use your one bump-up to take advantage of the new 2 percent interest rate.
+Now let’s say you invest in a bump-up CD offering an initial 0.5 percent APY.
+Then, after a year, rates improve, boosting the APY for a bump-up CD to 0.8 percent.
+So you use your one bump-up to take advantage of the new, higher rate.